raunzw/Compiler-Design-Lab/Cycle 1/README.md

 # Compiler Design Lab - Cycle 1

-This repository contains the implementation of various compiler design concepts as part of the Compiler Design Laboratory course.
+This repository contains the implementation of various compiler design concepts as part of the Compiler Design Laboratory course (CSDL442).

 ## Experiments